InnuendoPi/MQTTDevice4/docs/index.md

 **MQTTDevice flash firmware:**

-With the help of esptool.exe (<https://github.com/igrr/esptool-ck/releases>) from the tools folder, the firmware can be loaded onto the ESP module.
+With the help of esptool.exe (<https://github.com/igrr/esptool-ck/releases>) in the github tools subfolder, the firmware can be flashed onto the ESP module.
 The ESPTool is available for different operating systems.
 ESPtool-ck Copyright (C) 2014 Christian Klippel ck@atelier-klippel.de.
 This code is licensed under GPL v2.

 The USB driver CH341SER is required under Win10: <http://www.wch.cn/download/CH341SER_ZIP.html>

-Example for an ESP8266 module of the type Wemos D1 mini with 4MB Flash connected to COM3
+Example for an ESP8266 module of the type Wemos D1 mini with 4MB Flash connected via USB as COM3

 * Download the Firmware.zip archive from the tools folder on github and extract it to any folder